tom7/HiGHS/src/cpp/library.md

 ```
 Highs::passModel(const HighsLp& lp)
 ```

-For loading problems from a file, use
+For loading models from a file, use
 ```
 Highs::readModel(const std::string& filename)
 ```

 Below is an example of building a `HighsModel`
 ```
   // Create and populate a HighsModel instance for the LP